HeatingForce is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 The make sure you don’t break their T&Cs.
 Have a quick look here.

 Baxi Boilers: Warranty Explained

 Baxi do have an installer network, but any Gas Safe registered engineer can be the installer.

 “The installer must be registered with Gas Safe and complete the Benchmark commissioning checklist in full at the time the boiler is installed.
 This checklist must be made available to us if we ask and is found at the back of the installation instructions.”

 Hopefully our guide to the best combi boilers gives you all the information you need to know to make a decision on which brand to buy.

 Still confused?
 Skip over to our boiler installation cost guide.
-Or, drop us a line through our contact form, and we’ll do our best to help you out.
+Or, drop us a line through our contact form or in the comments below, and we’ll do our best to help you out.